Restore An Old Go Kart

 vintage go kart tire choices

-Tecumseh H25 Flathead
+Tecumseh Flathead Overhaul

-Many old go karts and mini-bikes were fitted with either a Briggs & Stratton or Tecumseh 4-stroke flathead engine.
-This one had a Tecumseh 2-1/2 HP motor, dated 1968.
+Many old go karts and mini-bikes were fitted with either a Briggs & Stratton or Tecumseh 4-stroke flathead small engine.

 vintage tecumseh h25 engine rebuild